heptarch/heptarch.github.io/drafts/demon.md

 modifications of electromagnetic theory itself...
 </font>
 </div>
 The talk is largely gibberish to the duke.
-What strikes him most is not  is the flame of living joy in the young virtuoso's eyes.
+The play of symbols, the contrivance and subtlety of the reasoning, the flashes of scientific wit, are all lost on him; what is not lost, however, is the flame of living joy in Miss Dewar's eyes,

 <p align="center">
   ⁂